ShahzaibAhmad05/SketchLogic/README.md

-ML based Circuit Detector
+# ML-based Circuit Detector

-This project aims at:
+This project aims to:

-- Logic Gates type detection from handdrawn images (AND, OR, NOT, NAND, NOR, XOR, XNOR)
+- Detect Logic Gates from hand-drawn images
+  (Supported gates: AND, OR, NOT, NAND, NOR, XOR, XNOR)

-- Logic Gates rotation detection from the same images (0, 90, 180, 270)
+- Detect Logic Gates' rotation from the same images
+  (Supported rotations: 0°, 90°, 180°, 270°)

-- Wire detection from the same images (As a List of Points)
+- Detect Wires from the same images
+  (Output format: List of XY points)

+- Acheive >95% Accuracy in the said Criteria

-- Outputting xy Coordinates of the Above in a Clean Json format
+- Output all detected components and their coordinates in a clean JSON format

-- Visualling the output with a Computer Generated Image of the circuit
+- Visualize the detected circuit as a computer-generated image

+---

-STATUS: Currently in Initial phase
+**STATUS:** Currently in Initial Phase